We have written the BEST from the beautiful landscape of Zealand for you.

 At first glance, the town of Coromandel is reminiscent of a typical town in the American West, where a sheriff rules and a horde of cowboys soon pass.
 It’s Whitiang, it’s something else.
 Solid modern town with beautiful villas, which is separated from the city beach by a palm row.
 There are many shops and a large shopping center.
 In the city you will meet a lot of foreigners, whom you will recognize immediately, because, unlike the locals, they normally wear shoes.
 Locals most often go here barefoot or in rubber boots.

 The city of Rotorua lies on the shores of the lake of the same name, which was formed as a result of volcanic eruptions.
 It is the largest city in the region, has its own airport, large shopping malls, beautiful parks and museums, but it is mainly a spa.
-Spa designed to improve the musculoskeletal system, relax muscles and relieve pain.
+Spa is designed to improve the musculoskeletal system, relax muscles and relieve pain.
 The city lies in an area that is the center of the volcanic area.
-There are many pools, whose thermal water has a temperature between 33 and 43 ° C. Everywhere steam rises from the ground and mud bubbles in the ponds.
+There are many pools, whose thermal water has a temperature between 33 and 43 ° C. Steam rises from the ground and mud bubbles in the ponds everywhere.
 Geothermal manifestations can be observed in almost every place in the city.

 The city also has a Forest - 5,500 hectares of forest, 6 hectares are planted with gigantic redwoods, which were imported here in the 20th century.
 Visitors can walk here and admire both the forest and the individual trees.
 There are also Maori villages and performances of Maori culture.

 The city not only offers walks and shopping, but there are various outdoor activities available, including rafting, skyline under the cable car, zipline on the local track, bike park and finally you can walk the trail in the treetops.
 30 km from the city are lakes Titikapu and Rotokakahi - blue and green lake.
-Titikapu has a beautiful blue color, there is a large camp on its shore and you can swim in it.
+Titikapu is beautifully blue, there is a large camp on its shore and you can swim in it.

 The most beautiful beaches of New Zealand